gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 <p align="center"> <img src="./docs/misc/img_5.png"> </p>
 <p align="center"> <img src="./docs/misc/img_6.png"> </p>

-### Scores for images while the quad is on patrol and the target is not visable
+### Scores for images while the quad is on patrol and the target is not visible
 ```
 number of validation samples intersection over the union evaulated on 270
 average intersection over union for background is 0.9852442884819069